When the same agent represents both sides

 The financial impact of dual representation is difficult

-to quantify precisely because the buyer rarely knows what
+to quantify precisely because the buyer rarely knows

 Negotiation leverage is reduced when the buyer’s advisor